lukaszbudnik/pintor/ARCHITECTURE.md

 ## Overview

 Pintor is a high-performance, thread-safe Write Ahead Log (WAL) implementation designed for database systems requiring durability guarantees.
-This document describes the internal architecture, design decisions, and optimization strategies employed in Pintor v2.
+This document describes the internal architecture, design decisions, and optimization strategies employed in Pintor version 1.1.0.

 ## Core Architecture